 A co-tenancy does not end until all co-tenants leave the premises and return the keys.
 If you move out of shared premises (eg a share house) before the end of a tenancy and your name is still on the lease, you may be held liable for any loss or damage that occurs after you leave.

 If you are a co-tenant, you should make sure that the names of all tenants are on the lease, or that the landlord or agent has been informed in writing of any changes since the lease was originally signed.
 It is a good idea to keep a copy of any correspondence that you have with the landlord or agent as you may need it later as evidence.

-If one tenant is leaving and is being replaced by another, you should have the name of the tenant who is leaving taken off the lease and replaced with the name of the new tenant.
+If one tenant is leaving and is being replaced by another, you should:

 You can ask the landlord or agent to inspect the property and fill out a new Condition Report but they don’t have to.
 If they choose not to, it is a good idea to take photos that show the condition of the property to use as evidence if needed.